-Day 4: Last Lunch and Dinner in Aguas Calientes
+Day 4: Last Lunch in Aguas Calientes and Dinner in Cusco

 Additional costs or delays out of control of the management

 We want to make your trip to Peru as memorable and as easy as possible.
-In this section, you will find speedy answers to all those questions you had about trekking Salkantay in one place.
+In this section, you will find speedy answers to all those questions you had about The Imperial Inca Jungle Trail in one place.
 Please read the following information carefully – it will help you with any questions about our services.

 Has another question that we haven’t answered here?
 Drop us a line, and we will get back to you asap!

 All information meetings are held in our office at 5:00 p.m., one night before the tour begins.
 If you cannot attend, you must coordinate another time at the Salkantay Trekking offices.
 These meetings last approximately 30 to 45 minutes and there you will be given a small duffel bag, in which you’ll put all the belongings you intend to bring on the trek that won’t be in your day pack.